Increase testosterone levels naturally with proven methods.

 Inadequate amount of sleep crushes your testosterone levels as well.
 In a study that measured the level of testosterone compared between a control group that got 8 hours of sleep versus an experimental group that only got 5 hours of sleep it was discovered that the sleep deprived experimental group had a 15% reduction in testosterone levels for the rest of the day.

-1. Lift heavy things– performing compound lifts that target large muscle groups will give you your best bang for your buck in terms of increasing testosterone levels.
-Additionally, performing exercises that are dynamic/explosive, i.e. require you to use high levels of power, like snatches or cleans are even better for increasing testosterone levels due to their ability to also tax the body metabolically.
+Performing compound lifts that target large muscle groups will give you your best bang for your buck in terms of increasing testosterone levels naturally.
+Additionally, performing exercises that are dynamic/explosive, i.e. require you to use high levels of power, like snatches or cleans are even better for increasing testosterone due to their ability to also tax the body metabolically.
 One study showed that explosively squatting increased testosterone levels compared to the control group.

-2. Do interval training– When it comes to cardio exercises, stick to interval training rather than steady state cardio.
+Stick to interval training rather than steady state cardio if you want to increase testosterone levels naturally.
 In one study that compared steady state treadmill sessions vs. high intense sprinting with breaks on the treadmill, it showed that more free testosterone was produced by the sprinters rather than the steady state “treadmillers”.
 On the other hand, if you are doing an olympic lift, like squats, and are trying to hit a PR, then it is good to take 2-4 minute rest periods to allow the muscles to fully recover for your next set, so you can perform your best.
 Do sprints.
 One study demonstrated that doing sprints lasting only 6 seconds long was able to spike T levels and keep them high after the workout had concluded.

-4. Take zinc supplements.
+Take zinc supplements.
 Supplementing with zinc in zinc deficient men has been shown to increase T levels.
 In one study (1)Ingesting a little less zinc than normal negatively affected serum testosterone concentrations and seminal volume.
-But then when they resumed zinc supplementation their T levels returned back to normal.
+Once zinc supplementation was resumed. the study’s participants’ T levels returned back to normal.

 - C D Hunt, P E Johnson, J Herbel, L K Mullen, “Effects of dietary zinc depletion on seminal volume and zinc loss, serum testosterone concentrations, and sperm morphology in young men.”
 The American Journal of Clinical Nutrition, Volume 56, Issue 1, July 1992, Pages 148–157.